ClinicalTrials.Veeva

 • Have experienced relapse or progression during or after treatment with standard systemic therapy including platinum-based chemotherapy and/or immune checkpoint inhibitor in the advanced/metastatic setting or discontinued from prior therapy due to intolerance.

 • Participants must have received 1 to 3 lines of systemic treatment, which can include anti-PD-1/PD-L1 therapy (if PD-L1 positive), chemotherapy, and anti-angiogenic agents.
 These treatments may be administered concurrently or sequentially.
-Prior chemotherapy must be limited to fewer than 2 lines.
+Prior chemotherapy must be limited to 2 lines or less.

 • Cohort 1C: